 - General information about public life and social distancing in Germany

 - How do the temporary online classes work?
 Since March 2020, we have been using MS Teams for our online classes.
-You will receive details about the Winter Semester 2020/2021 by your professors in time.
+You will receive details at a later date or directly from your professors.

 - General questions about study life during a pandemic